Printing Exam Papers

-How do I create and print an exam paper?Currently, the site contains 2907 interactive exam questions based on examination papers from many different exam boards.
+How do I create and print an exam paper?Currently, the site contains 2910 interactive exam questions based on examination papers from many different exam boards.
 You can print out your own selection from them together with a mark scheme.
 For successful printing you will need to ensure your browser and printer are suitably set-up.
-There is a help page providing further help and advice on printing.

 - Select a module.

-- Clink the link near the top of the page: .
+- Clink the Create Exam Paper link near the top of the page.